 .
 They are first evaluated in any order and then $b$ is executed repeatedly with $i$ bound to successive elements in the range, which goes from $e_1$ to $e_2$ exclusive.

 An expression evaluates to a value or crashes the program.
-Carlos is a statically-typed language, meaning that the type of every expression can be inferred by looking at the program text; there is no need to run the program to determining an expression's type.
+Carlos is a statically-typed language, meaning that the type of every expression can be inferred by looking at the program text; there is no need to run the program to determine an expression’s type.

 The Carlos expressions are: